terrakok/Cicerone/README_ENG.md

 ```

 ## Navigation commands
-For most applications, these commands should be enough, but you can always supplement your own!
+These command set will fulfill needs of the most application.
+But if you require more - supply your own!
 + Forward - Opens new screen
 ![](https://habrastorage.org/files/862/77e/b20/86277eb20b574dae8307ac4f64b0f090.png)
 + Back - Rolls back the last transition from the screens chain